 For Patrick Veres (CIRES 2005 to today), graduate training at CIRES led to the chance to study air quality chemistry in Germany, to study smoke from wildfires in Montana—and it offered a path back to Boulder, CO, a global hotspot for atmospheric science.
-Today, Dr. Veres is a CIRES research scientist working in the NOAA Chemical Sciences Division, part of the Earth System Research Laboratory.
+Today, Dr. Veres is a CIRES research scientist working in the NOAA Chemical Sciences Laboratory, part of the Earth System Research Laboratories.

 As an avid fisherman and outdoorsman, Dr. Veres first looked to a career as a park ranger or ecologist, until an undergraduate professor at Ohio State encouraged him to consider an academic career in chemistry.
 “In the field of chemistry you face a lot of laboratory work.
 Once I found fieldwork and the fact that we could do science with immediate and tangible results in the actual environment, that’s really what drove me to enter the field.”
 When deciding on a PhD program, Dr. Veres focused on Boulder, CO.
 “Boulder really stood out as being a unique epicenter for atmospheric research, chemistry and air quality.”